jdheyburn/jdheyburn.co.uk/content/blog/automate-instance-hygiene-with-aws-ssm-3/index.md

 - Perform healthchecks on backends and don't forward traffic to unhealthy nodes
 - Drain and remove backends to permit for rolling upgrades

-While there are several different load balancers out there such as [nginx](https://www.nginx.com/) and [HAProxy](https://www.haproxy.org/), AWS has its own managed load balancer service known as [ELB](https://aws.amazon.com/elasticloadbalancing/).
+While there are several different load balancers out there such as [nginx](https://www.nginx.com/) and [HAProxy](https://www.haproxy.org/), AWS has its own managed load balancer service known as an [Elastic Load Balancer](https://aws.amazon.com/elasticloadbalancing/) (ELB).

-### Adding web services
+### Adding web services to our demo environment

-In our current architecture, we just have 3 EC2 instances with nothing running on them which has served us well until now.
+In the architecture we have been using for this series we have 3 EC2 instances with nothing running on them which has served us well until now.
 Let's simulate a real web service by running a simple Hello World application across each of the instances.
-We can utilise EC2s [user data](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html) to start a basic service up for us by giving it as script to run on boot.
+We can utilise EC2s [user data](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html) to start a basic service up for us by giving it a script to run on instance provision.

-> While user data is for useful provisioning services, I don't advise storing the source code of your application in there like I've done - this is just a hacky way to get something up and running.

-{{< figure src="alb-arch.png" link="alb-arch.png" class="center" caption="This is the architecture we'll be building out in this section, with an Application Load Balancer (ALB) fronting our EC2 instances" alt="An architecture diagram showing a user with an arrow pointing to an application load balancer on port 80.
+{{< figure src="alb-arch.png" link="alb-arch.png" class="center" caption="This is the architecture we'll be building out in this section, with an [Application Load Balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/introduction.html) (ALB) fronting our EC2 instances" alt="An architecture diagram showing a user with an arrow pointing to an application load balancer on port 80.
 The load balancer then points to 3 EC2 instances on port 8080." >}}

-Because Go is pretty awesome and simple, let's use that as our web service, returning a simple `Hello, World!` when it is hit.
-We'll also have it return the name of the instance that was hit - this will be used later.
+Let's use Go to create a web service for us since it is easy to get set up quickly - we'll have the server return a simple `Hello, World!` message when a request hits it.
+Let's also have it return the name of the instance that was hit - this will be used [later](#hitting-the-load-balancer).

 ```bash
 #!/bin/bash